dcrommie/walbrook/src/markdown-pages/help.md

   investment, insurance and lending advice, we help to get your wealth creation strategy in place.
 help3: Independence
-helpdesc3: Our comprehensible, flexible advice service is made possible by our independence from financial product providers and a fair, transparent flat fee structure.
+helpdesc3: Our comprehensive, flexible advice service is made possible by our independence from financial product providers and a fair, transparent flat fee structure.
 help4: Coordination